torgeir/hyperappish/README.md

 ## Middlewares

+If you choose to provide your own middlewares, remember to add `middleware.callAction`, returned from `mount` as the first middleware in the list.
+This is the middleware that hyperappish use to actuall call the action function with its corresponding state before returning control to the other middlewares in the list.

-Pass the middlewares you wish to use as the second parameter to `run()`.
+You can override the default middleware by passing a list of middlewares as the second parameter to `run()`.
+These receive `action`s the `next` middleware in the list, and may choose how to proceed.

 Here are a couple of useful ones:

 ```js
 const middlewares = {